 The proposal is not for higher density or intensity zoning.
+The site is located relatively close to commercial development, and Terry Road is a transit corridor near the site.
 Appropriate transitions will be provided.
 The proposal would permit new development providing residential uses.
-More information regarding severe, steep or unstable slopes is needed from the applicant.
-No wet or highly permeable soils are evident on the site.
+No severe, steep or unstable slopes are evident on the site.
+More information regarding wet or highly permeable soils is needed from the applicant.
 No distinctive cultural features are evident on the site.
 No historic assets are evident on the site.